Upper GI Series

 - If you are having an Upper GI and Small Bowel series performed together, everyone’s bowels work differently and the movement of barium through the small bowel could take from 45 minutes to several hours; plan accordingly.

-- Upper GI and Barium Enema cannot be performed the same day.
-There must be a five-day interval between the two exams.
+- Upper GI and Barium Enema studies cannot be done on the same day.
+If both need to be performed, Barium Enema must be completed first with the Upper GI completed 72 hours after.

 - There are no issues having the Upper GI Series done together with an Esophagram or Small Bowel Series.